reactwoo/GeoElementor/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/elementor-geo-popup` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/geo-elementor` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to **Settings > Elementor Geo Popup** to configure your MaxMind license key
+3. Go to **Settings > Geo Elementor** to configure your MaxMind license key
 4. Download the GeoLite2 database using the "Update Database" button
-5. Edit your Elementor popups and configure geo-targeting rules in the new "Geo Targeting" section
+5. Create geo rules using the **Geo Elementor > Geo Rules** menu or edit your Elementor popups and configure geo-targeting rules in the new "Geo Targeting" section

 == Frequently Asked Questions ==